YoussefAmrRagab/Clothing-Mart/README.md

 - ⚙️ **Profile Management**: Allows users to view and update their profile information.
 - 🚪 **Logout**: Enables users to log out of their account.

-## Architecture: MVVM

-This project follows the MVVM (Model-View-ViewModel) architecture pattern:

-- 🏗️ **Model**: Represents the data and business logic of the application.
-Includes classes for clothing items, user data, and authentication.
+## Clean Architecture Project 🏗️

+### Presentation Layer 🎨

 - 🖼️ **View**: Represents the UI components visible to the user.
 Includes screens such as login, signup, home, details, cart, favorite, and settings.
-- 🧠 **ViewModel**: Acts as an intermediary between the View and the Model.
+- 🧠 **Provider**: Acts as an intermediary between the View and the Domain layers.
 Manages the presentation logic and state of the UI.
 Provides data to the View and handles user interactions.

-Utilizes the Provider package for state management in Flutter.
+### Domain Layer 💡
+Encapsulates the core business logic and rules of the application.

+### Data Layer 📊
+Handles data retrieval and storage, interacting with external sources.

 ## Technologies Used